bmxp/shngadmin/Install_Environment.md

 ``nvm use 12`` will switch current used Node version to 12.

+## ng update <package>

+This command will update the given packages and usually scans if some changes are to be done within the code.
+It is highly advised to upgrade packages together that also are dependent on each other.
+E.g. ``ng update @ngx-translate/core@14 @ngx-translate/http-loader@7``

 # Updating to the next Angular version

 **primeng** will change with every Angular version so it needs to be checked and updated always.
-**ngx-bootstrap** see required versions at https://github.com/valor-software/ngx-bootstrap/blob/development/README.md **@fortawesome/angular-fontawesome** see required versiobs at https://www.npmjs.com/package/@fortawesome/angular-fontawesome
+**ngx-bootstrap** see required versions at https://github.com/valor-software/ngx-bootstrap/blob/development/README.md **@fortawesome/angular-fontawesome** see required versiobs at https://www.npmjs.com/package/@fortawesome/angular-fontawesome **@ngx-translate/core** + **@ngx-translate/http-loader** compatability table found at https://github.com/ngx-translate/core#installation

 Update **version** of shngadmin in both ``.\package.json`` and also ``.\src\app\app.component.ts``